 What to do about food allergies

-There is no cure for food allergies.
-Many children grow out of them, though.
-You can also take some steps to make it easier for you and your child to live with allergies.
+There’s no cure for food allergies, but many children grow out of them.
+You can also take some steps to make it easier for you and your child to live with food allergies.

 Avoid the food

-It is important to avoid the food.
+It’s important to avoid the food.
 This can be challenging, particularly if eating even tiny amounts causes a reaction.
-It’s also necessary to avoid any foods or cutlery that could have been in contact with the food your child’s allergic to.
+Your child also needs to avoid any foods or cutlery that could have been in contact with the food she’s allergic to.

 Read labels on all foods.
-Be aware that some allergenic foods have different names – for example, cow’s milk protein might be called ‘whey’ or ‘casein’ for cow’s milk protein.
-By law, the 10 most common allergens need to be stated on food labels – for example, cow’s milk, soy, egg, wheat, peanuts and tree nuts.
+Be aware that some allergenic foods have different names – for example, cow’s milk protein might be called ‘whey’ or ‘casein’.
+But by law the 10 most common allergens need to be plainly stated on food labels – for example, cow’s milk, soy, egg, wheat, peanuts and tree nuts.

 Have an emergency plan